tangyan85/ng-datepicker-with-frequence/README.md

 # ng-datepicker-with-frequence
-datepicker and datepicker range for angular &amp;bootstrap,which you can change frequ ence to display date with your frequence。
+datepicker and datepicker-range for angular &amp;bootstrap,which you can change frequence(year\month\quarter\half year\day to display date。

 <tr>